Uploads a part in a multipart upload.

 For more information on multipart uploads, go to Multipart Upload Overview in the Amazon S3 User Guide .

 Directory buckets - For directory buckets, you must make requests for this API operation to the Zonal endpoint.
-These endpoints support virtual-hosted-style requests in the format ``https://bucket_name .s3express-az_id .*region* .amazonaws.com/key-name `` .
+These endpoints support virtual-hosted-style requests in the format ``https://bucket-name .s3express-zone-id .*region-code* .amazonaws.com/key-name `` .
 Path-style requests are not supported.
-For more information, see Regional and Zonal endpoints in the Amazon S3 User Guide .
+For more information about endpoints in Availability Zones, see Regional and Zonal endpoints for directory buckets in Availability Zones in the Amazon S3 User Guide .
+For more information about endpoints in Local Zones, see Available Local Zone for directory buckets in the Amazon S3 User Guide .

 Permissions